AsalBarak/advanced_fMRI_course/OnlineResources.md

 * The first place to look is the [SPM wiki book](https://en.wikibooks.org/wiki/SPM) that could become a even better resource if users contributed even more to it.
 * Then you can check the [add-ons for SPM](https://www.fil.ion.ucl.ac.uk/spm/ext/).
 * https://www.youtube.com/playlist?list=PLxItDNjOWyDVMOerTs-ZRwtQQSE76ULm5
+* Justin O'Brien has a [good tutorial video series](https://www.youtube.com/playlist?list=PLxItDNjOWyDVMOerTs-ZRwtQQSE76ULm5) on how to analyze data with SPM from beginning to the end.
 * The spm.mat is the file where SPM stores all the information about your analysis.
 This [page](http://people.duke.edu/~njs28/spmdatastructure.htm) explains its organization.
 * If you want to write scripts and use batches efficiently using SPM see what I wrote [here](./How2Script.md)
 * [The clever machine](https://theclevermachine.wordpress.com/category/fmri/) blog has some very useful matlab codes for fMRI analysis